A Answers (2)

 The long-term prognosis for coma depends upon the cause and length of the coma.
 Recovery from drug overdose coma depends on how long the person stopped breathing.
 With a diabetic coma, recovery is determined by how long the brain was deprived of sugar.
 With a coma brought on by heart attack or loss of oxygen to the brain, chance of recovering is slim, especially if there is no responsiveness within a few days.
-A coma usually lasts from a few weeks to a month, and without complications, a person can expect to gradually gain full recovery of physical, intellectual and emotional health.
+A coma can last from a few weeks to a month and, without complications, a person can, in some cases, expect to gradually gain partial or full recovery of physical, intellectual and emotional health.
 The longer a person is in a comatose state, the less likely full recovery is possible.